Latest News

 How we partner

 GEO has worked hard to develop strong, mutually beneficial partnerships with a large number of community and education partners.
-These allow our prisoners access to exemplary education and training opportunities to improve their rehabilitation outcomes.
+These allow our people in our care access to exemplary education and training opportunities to improve their rehabilitation outcomes.
 These can often coincide with the goals of charity groups seeking to deliver services that benefit the community at large.

 GEO is committed to be a leading partner and contributor to community groups and charity organisations.